-Turkoman nomads played only a minor role in the Seljūq army during the conquest of Syria and northern Mesopotamia.
-Arab nomads - except for the 'Uqailid "dimorphic" state under Muslim ibn Quraish - were only temporary allies, changing sides whenever it suited them.
-The structure and way of payment of the Seljūq army affected them in substantial ways.
-Arab nomads and Seljūq military were competitors in land use.
-After the extinction and ousting of the great tribal groups the remnants disintegrated further, sometimes changing names or merging with other tribes.
-The Arab nomads had perished or been marginalized, and no longer played a significant role in the Seljūq army.
+army affected the nomads in substantial ways.
+Arab nomads and the Seljūq military were competitors in land use.
+After the extinction and ousting of the great tribal groups, the remnants disintegrated further, sometimes changing names or merging with other tribes.
+The Arab nomads perished or were marginalized, and no longer played a significant role in the Seljūq army.
 Ibn al-'Adīm spoke of this period as the "zawāl mulk al-'arab", the disappearance of the Arab-Bedouin reign.
-The Arab nomads had perished or the Arab-Bedouin reign.

-Later in the Seljūq period, nomads were mentioned occasionally, and then - with exceptions under particular political conditions - only in the $b\bar{a}diya$ , pasture lands, south of the Euphrates at Ṣiffīn, the Jabal al-Bishr or in the region of Palmyra.
+Later in the Seljūq period, nomads were mentioned occasionally, and then - with some exceptions under particular political conditions - only in the bādiyah, pasture lands, south of the Euphrates at Ṣiffīn, the Jabal al-Bishr or in the region of Palmyra.
 As a consequence nomads almost disappear from the literary sources.